cdpresolution/delivr-docs/docs/resolution-pixel/create-a-pixel.md

 1. From the left side navigation, click on the 'Administration'.
 2. Click on 'Website Script'.
 3. Click on the 'New Scripts' button.
 4. Enter a value for the 'Purpose' input field.
-See [Purpose Details](#purpose-field)
 5. Enter a value for the 'Partner' input field.
-See [Partner Details](#partner-field)
 6. Enter a value for the 'Description' input field.
 7. Click on the 'Save' button.
 8. Congratulations on creating your first resolution pixel!